isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 This will depend on:

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the grounds of appeal (whether the matter of appeal relates to a question or law and/or fact)
+*  the grounds of appeal (whether the matter of appeal relates to a question or law and/or fact)

-·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; whether the Appeal Committee needs to hear the matter afresh
+*  whether the Appeal Committee needs to hear the matter afresh

-&nbsp;For more information, please see Section 19 of the Handbook.
+For more information, please see Section 19 of the Handbook.

 ##### **8\.
 Are there further avenues of appeal after the Appeal Committee’s decision?**